techquest/api-jam/README.md

 * Package your request to QuickTeller
 * Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
 * Process the response from QuickTeller

-##What does User Access Token (Redirect) SDK do?
-Developer calls SDK to get User Access Token.
-The SDK redirects to **Interswitch Passport** portal where customer signs in with their **QuickTeller** login credentials.
-The SDK returns an Access Token to the developer.
-Note that this SDK will redirect your App to a new web page.

-##What does Client Access Token SDK do?
-Developer calls SDK to get Client Access Token.
-SDK makes an API call to **Interswitch Passport** and returns an Access Token to the developer.
-Note, there is no redirect required.
-This is the default Access Token used when the Interswitch.send() function is called in the SDK.

-##How are sensitive data (Payment Instrument e.g Card PAN, Card PIN, CVV, Expiry Date) sent in the API?
-In cases where Customer sensitive data are required to compelte transactons, Interswitch has secure ways to send these data over the wire.
-Please see **_Ho do I create Interswitch Secure Data_** and **_How do I create Interswitch Auth Data_** for more info.

-##When do I use Secure Data and Auth Data?
-The documentation for each API specifies which to use.

-##How do I create Interswitch Secure Data?
-Some Interswitch API requires sensitive data to be encrypted in a certain way.
-Interswitch Secure Data SDK will do this for you.
-See documentation here.
-See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

-##How do I create Interswitch Auth Data?
-Some Interswitch API requires sensitive data to be encrypted in a certain way.
-Interswitch Auth Data SDK will do this for you.
-See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/authdata).
-See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

-##How do I create Interswitch Security?
-In order to access Interswitch API, developers will have to send a couple of HTTP headers along with their request.
-These headers are used for client authentication.
-See documentation [here] (https://confluence.interswitch.com/confluence/api/interswitch-services-authentication-specification).
-See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).